Offshore wind

 About offshore wind

+Wind turbines located in the ocean provide clean electricity.
 Nova Scotia’s offshore wind speeds are world-class and rival the winds of the North Sea, where the world’s offshore wind sector started.
-The province has a unique opportunity to transition to clean energy by harnessing offshore wind energy resources.
+Now, offshore wind is one of the fastest-growing energy sources in the world, and we can learn from those experiences.

 Benefits of offshore wind